elusivecodes/FyreCSRF/README.md

     - `field` is a string representing the CSRF token field name, and will default to "*csrf_token*".
     - `header` is a string representing the CSRF token header name, and will default to "*Csrf-Token*".
     - `key` is a string representing the CSRF session key and will default to "*_csrfToken*".
-    - `exclude` is an array containing the paths to exclude.
+    - `skipCheck` is a *Closure* that accepts a [*ServerRequest*](https://github.com/elusivecodes/FyreServer#server-requests) as the first argument.

 ```php
 $middleware = new CsrfProtectionMiddleware($options);
 ```

+The skip check callback should return *true* if the CSRF check should not be performed.

 **Process**